oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams/prepare-adb-msteams.md

     ![Open ADB](./images/app-created.png "")

-5. If you want to delete your application, click the **3 dots** sign next to your application name, and then click **Delete**.
+5. If you want to delete your application, click the **3 dots** sign on the row for your app, and then click **Delete**.

     ![Open ADB](./images/delete-app.png "")

-6. Enter your application name into a placeholder, and then click **Confirm**.
+6. Enter your application **name** in the field, and then click **Confirm**.

     ![Open ADB](./images/enter-confirm-to-delete.png "")

-7. If successfull, you will receive a message as shown in the screen capture.
+7. If successful, you will receive a message as shown in the screen capture.

     ![Open ADB](./images/receive-popup-msg.png "")

 ## Task 2: Create and configure a bot for your Microsoft Teams application

+For this task, you will create and configure a bot for your Microsoft Team application.
+A Bot is the application designed to interact through conversation and it is also referred to as a chatbot or conversational bot.
+It's an app that runs simple and repetitive tasks by users such as customer service or support staff.
+Everyday use of bots include, bots that provide information about the weather, make dinner reservations, or provide travel information.
+Interactions with bots can be quick questions and answers or complex conversations.
+For more information, see [Build bots for Teams](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/what-are-bots).

-1. Click the **three-line sign** that is located on the left side panel.
+1. Click the **Navigation menu** that is located on the left side panel.

     ![Open ADB](./images/click-lines.png "")

-2. Select **Tools** from the navigation menu of the Developer Portal for Teams, and then click **Bot management**.
+2. Click **Tools** in the Navigation menu, and then click **Bot management** in the **Tools** section.

     ![Open ADB](./images/bot_management.png "")